Julie A. Reuben

 Dissertation, Whiting Fellowship in the Humanities,(1988)

 "The Limits of Freedom: Student Activism and Educational Reform at Berkeley in the 1960s," in 'There Is a Time': The Free Speech Movement, Mario Savio, and Social Protest in 1960s America (ed. by R. Cohen and R.E.
-Zelnick), (forthcoming)
+Zelnick), (2002).

-"Merit, Mission, and Minority Students: A History of Debates over Special Admissions Programs," in A Faithful Mirror: Reflections on the College Board and Education in America, The College Board Centennial History Project (ed. by M. Johanek), (2001)
+"Merit, Mission, and Minority Students: A History of Debates over Special Admissions Programs," in A Faithful Mirror: Reflections on the College Board and Education in America, The College Board Centennial History Project (ed. by M. Johanek), (2001).

-"The University and its Discontents," in The Hedgehog Review, (2000)
+"The University and its Discontents," in The Hedgehog Review, (2000).

 "Reforming the University: Student Protests and the Demand for a 'Relevant' Curriculum," in Student Protest Since 1960 (ed. by G.J.
-DeGroot), (1998)
+DeGroot), (1998).

-"Beyond Politics: Community Civics and the Redefinition of Citizenship," in History of Education Quarterly, (1997)
+"Beyond Politics: Community Civics and the Redefinition of Citizenship," in History of Education Quarterly, (1997).

-Making of the Modern University: Intellectual Transformation and the Marginalization of Morality, (1996)
+Making of the Modern University: Intellectual Transformation and the Marginalization of Morality, (University of Chicago Press, 1996)